HolmesShuan/UCAS-Pattern-Recognition/Bayesian Decision/README.md

 average acc = `83.1%`<br>
 #### LDF : <br>
 #### Details :
 We first reduce RGB channels to luminance channel((in YCrCb color space), which has been proved that human eyes are most sensitive to that dimension.
+The same as MNIST, luminance was shown in the gray image.
 E.g.

 ![Ycbcr Y channel demo](https://github.com/HolmesShuan/UCAS-Pattern-Recognition/blob/master/Bayesian%20Decision/ConvertImageFromYCbCrToRGBExample_01%20(1).png)

 Then, the feature dimensions of each classes have been reduced from **3072** to **1024**.
 Moreover, we implement PCA on feature matrix (**12000x1024**) to further reduce the correlation of different features.
 This operation can also solve the problem of singular covariance matrix.
+Finally, we perform QDF and LDF on pre-processed features.